alekhgupta1441/Factoid-based-Question-Answer-Chatbot/README.md

 > What two real life persons were also part of the magazine feature alongside fictional Marvel characters?

 > Who took over as head of Marvel in 1978?

+> What team included Thor, the Hulk, Giant-man, the Wasp and Iron Man as the founding members?

 #### Mammal (dataset/Mammal.txt)
 Sample Questions: